mesuutt/snipper/README.rst

-If you disabled auto pushing feature from config file, you should sync snippets manually. ``sync`` pushes unpushed local changes to Bitbucket and pull the new changes from Bitbucket if any exist:
+If you disabled auto pushing feature from config file, you should sync snippets manually. ``sync`` pushes unpushed local changes to Bitbucket and pull the new changes from Bitbucket if any exist.

 ::